eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 keyword and nothing will happen in the test case until you manually close the popup.

-</details> <!-- Implement setup and teardown. -->
+</details> <!-- Import the library, use it to implement the suite setup (and teardown) -->

 ---

 <details>
-  <summary>Optional: Parametrize opening browser to headless or headful mode.</summary>
+  <summary>Optional: Parametrize opening browser to headless or headful mode</summary>

 <details>
   <Summary>SeleniumLibrary</summary>